leomcelroy/svg-pcb/scratch-notes.md

 # TODO
+- [] only draw handles if layer handle it on is visible
 - [] optimize
-	- [] don't generate wires until export, use native path rendering
+	- [x] don't generate wires until export, use native path rendering
 	- [] use codemirror parsing instead of esprima
 - [] create function to generate callback for manipulating points
 - [] fix gerber export
 - [] convert kicad to json on import
-- [] fix gram js text to be faster
 - [] why is the wire path getting flattened, can't have holes
 - [x] prevent auto-import with matching names
 - [] cache recent files (up to five?)